Try This One Trick To Improve Student Outcomes

 Yes, the research shows that middle-class students tend to do as well academically in economically mixed schools.
 But more than that, there's emerging research to suggest that, indeed, middle-class students benefit from both economic and racial diversity.
 As we become a majority-minority nation, more millennial parents are recognizing that it's a skill to thrive in diverse environments, and employers are looking for people who can get along with individuals from all different backgrounds.

 That said, most of the criteria we use to judge school performance, like test scores, are tightly correlated with class.
-How do you get parents who are privileged enough to have a choice, to choose an economically mixed school?
+How do you get parents who are privileged to choose an economically mixed school?

 I think it's an exciting moment for magnet schools.
 When magnet schools offer different themes and pedagogical approaches, they're providing things that are popular with enough parents that it opens the door to the reality of school integration in a way that's politically palatable.